But Why Her God? The Challenge of Following Jesus When It Feels Like We’re Missing Out

 So, in our prayers of pleading with God for a different path.
 When we ask, why her?
 Let us cling to our Savior, to follow Him.
 Knowing that His plan and His timing is more perfect and wonderful than we will ever know.

-If you want to know more about how God uses hard times in our lives, listen to this Spotify podcast below:
+If you want to know more about following the path and plan of Jesus in your journey as a parent, listen to this Spotify podcast below:

 About MomQ